yaser1rifai/test-module3/js_test/README.md

 * 146 ➞ "146 is even"
 * 19 ➞ "19 is odd"

-7. You are given 2 out of 3 of the angles of a triangle, in degrees e.g. 29 and 59.
+7. You are given 2 out of 3 angles of a triangle, in degrees e.g. 29° and 59°.
 Write a program that classifies the missing angle (the third angle of a triangle) as either "acute", "right", or "obtuse" based on its degrees.

 * **Notes**
-* An acute angle is one smaller than 90 degrees.
+* An acute angle is smaller than 90°.
-* A right angle is one that is exactly 90 degrees.
+* A right angle is exactly 90°.
-* An obtuse angle is one greater than 90 degrees (but smaller than 180 degrees).
+* An obtuse angle is greater than 90°  (but smaller than 180°).
-* For example: 11, 20 should return "obtuse", since the missing angle would be 149 degrees, which makes it obtuse.
+* For example: 11°, 20° should return "obtuse", since the missing angle would be 149°, which makes it obtuse.

 * **Examples**
-* 27, 59 (29 + 59 = 88), (180 - 88 = 92) ➞ Then the third angle is 92degrees so it is "obtuse"
+* 27°, 59° ➞ Then the third angle is 92° so it is "obtuse"
-* 135, 11 ➞ The third angle is "acute"
+* 135°, 11° ➞ The third angle is "acute"
-* 45, 45 ➞ The third angle is a "right angle"
+* 45°, 45° ➞ The third angle is a "right angle"

 8. Make a variable with the string value of "maria jane jones".
 Convert each first letter to uppercase.
 Make sure your code works for any three names e.g. "john james smith".